Best Breathing Exercises for Anxiety

 Final Thoughts

 It’s not like it magically solves all my problems.
 The thing that was stressing me out is still there.
-But it gives me a pause button.
+But it gives me pause.
 A moment to get my feet back on the ground before I react, before the anxiety takes over.
 I read that cyclic sighing—which is basically a long exhale—practiced for just 5 minutes a day can improve your mood even more than meditation.
 I believe it.

 I'm still learning, still figuring out what works best for me on any given day.
-Sometimes it’s a few rounds of box breathing in my car, other times it’s 10 minutes of belly breathing before the kids wake up.
+Sometimes it’s a few rounds of box breathing in my car; other times it’s 10 minutes of belly breathing before the kids wake up.
 But just knowing I have this tool, that I can just stop and breathe... that's something.
 It really is.

 FAQs